IAmNotMahd/LaneDetector/README.md

-SCNN_SCNN if enabled, will run SCNN probability map generation SCNN_VIDEO if enabled, will run video generation (prototype) SCNN_DEBUG if enabled, will log the output of all files in the terminal SCNN_CLEAN if enabled, will remove all temporary output files
+SCNN_SCNN if enabled, will run SCNN probability map generation SCNN_VIDEO if enabled, will run video generation (prototype) SCNN_DEBUG if enabled, will log the output of all files in the terminal SCNN_CLEAN if enabled, will remove all temporary output files.
+This uses shutil.rmtree(), be careful :)
 ```

 ### Usage

 #### API:

 `python import_tester.py <ABSOLUTE-path-to-image/video> -flag1 -flag2 `

 #### Example: